How to Clean Leather Shoes

 Apply either the water and vinegar solution, or create a stain-solution of water and mild dishwashing detergent.

 Create a rich lather using as little water as possible.
 Lather on both shoes using a damp paper towel or cloth.
 Use a soft, slightly damp cloth to remove the excess soap from the shoes before conditioning and to dry them.
-For more resistant marks, dab with a cotton swab dipped in rubbing alcohol, then wipe with an absorbent cloth.

 To clean white leather sneakers, make a paste of three tablespoons baking soda and two tablespoons of water, and use a toothbrush to scrub the shoes clean.